NPTravell/NPTravell/README.md

 🌎 Geographical covariate extraction

-🧑 Engaging stakeholders with varying technical expertise - from those unfamiliar with Excel, to leading industry experts in RStudio
+🧑 Engaging stakeholders with varying technical expertise - from those unfamiliar with even Excel, to leading industry experts

 #